cybergeek1943/t4json/README.md

 &emsp;
 ### Using Paths to Navigate the Data
-Note - ( This section assumes familiarity with absolute/relative paths within the file system. ) Once the data is loaded you can navigate it using paths - similar to a file/directory path.
+Note - ( This section assumes familiarity with absolute/relative paths. )
+Once the data is loaded you can navigate it using paths - similar to a file/directory path.
 If you are working in some nested part of the data then you can set that as the current working level to make it easier to read/edit the data in there.
 For example:
 Here is the json data in a file we will call ```settings.json```:
 ```json